jrmcgarvey/node-v4/lessons/99IntroductionToDatabasesAndSQL.md

 SELECT nonsense from employees;
 ```

 See what happens.
 You get a report of the error -- but the program does not end.
 The problem is that we need to clean up via `cursor.close()` and `client.release()` and `pool.end()`.
 We'd have to make the cursor and client and pool globals or something to do the cleanup.
 That's clumsy -- and in any case we are repeating way too much code.
-So, time to refactor.
+So, it's time to refactor.
 You can put all the query operations in a function, and refactor as follows:

 ```js
 const { Pool } = require("pg");